 Student debt in the US has grown significantly since the passage of the 1965 Higher Education Act, which mandated the Federal government to guarantee student loans made by banks.
-As a response to the 1.5 trillion in student loan debt, many are starting to rethink tuition funding.
+As a response to the 1.75 trillion in student loan debt as of 2022, many are starting to rethink tuition funding.

-This model has grown in popularity and forty colleges and coding bootcamps either offer ISA programs or are in the process of developing them, according to a 2019 Career Karma report.
+This model has grown in popularity and 91 bootcamps either offer ISA programs or are in the process of developing them, according to a 2022 Career Karma report.

 When it comes to offering your own Income Share Agreement at your program, it can be difficult to know where to start.
 It’s important to have the right tool to carry out the program.
 One that can manage and keep track of all of your students as well as their payments.
 It may seem difficult to know what to look for in a good ISA management tool.
 We hope that this guide is useful in clarifying what makes a great Income Share Agreement product.